workgroupengineering/Documentation/docs/controls/flyouts.md

 ## Flyout Types

 There are two built-in types of Flyouts: `Flyout` and `MenuFlyout`.
-A regular `Flyout` has no special logic and is just a simple container for any abitrary UI content.
+A regular `Flyout` has no special logic and is just a simple container for any arbitrary UI content.

 ![Basic Flyout](<../../.gitbook/assets/flyoutpreview.png>)